php-etl/documentation/content/connectivity/prestashop/_index.en.md

     url: 'https://prestashop.example.com'
     api_key: 'abc1234'
   loader:
-    type: 'products'
-    method: 'all'
-{{< /tab >}}

-{{< tab name="Description" codelang="yaml">}}
-prestashop:
-  client:
-    url: the domain of your Prestashop website.
-    api_key: the access key to the API.
-  loader:
-    type: the resource to write to.
+    type: 'products'.  # the resource type to write to
-    method: available methods are 'create', 'update', 'upsert'.
+    method: 'upsert'   # the method to use, available methods are 'create', 'update', 'upsert'.
+                       # 'create' will only create products and fail if the product already exists
+                       # 'update' will only update products and fail if the product does not exist
+                       # 'upsert' will try to create the product if it does not exist or update if the product already exists
 {{< /tab >}}
 {{< /tabs >}}